AlejandraOrcutt/Spring-Boot-Application---Instrument-Selection-for-Students/README.md

 Development was done using Spring Boot in Eclipse IDE for efficient API development, with the application running on port 8080.

-Clone and isit http://localhost:8080/swagger-ui/index.html#/ to explore the APIs.
+Clone and run from http://localhost:8080/swagger-ui/index.html#/ to explore the APIs.